-The project activities are limited to the new construction of two greenhouses and do not involve residential new construction or rehabilitation.
+The project activities are limited to the installation of a water well at an existing commercial farm and does not involve residential new construction or rehabilitation of residential properties.
 Project activities are therefore an exempt activity.
 No further evaluation is required.